Qbox-project/qbx_divegear/README.md

 # Features

 - Able to set the length of time an air tank will refill your tank
+- Able to configure the rate of decay of the oxygen tank (to allow longer time in the water)
 - Limitations for refilling underwater (to limit endless use of air tanks)
 - animations and timers during refill
 - Text that displays current air time at the bottom of the player's screen when underwater and wearing gear